 The LEA must take steps to ensure that one or both of the student's parents are present at each IEP meeting.
 Meetings must be held at a mutually agreed upon time and place.
 LEAs may schedule IEP meetings only during school hours or regular business hours to ensure the availability of LEA staff.
 However, there may be circumstances where a parent cannot attend an IEP meeting that is scheduled during the day because their employment situation restricts their availability during school hours or business hours.
 In such a circumstance, LEAs should be flexible in scheduling IEP meetings to accommodate reasonable requests from parents.
 Where LEAs and parents cannot schedule meetings to accommodate their respective scheduling needs, LEAs must take reasonable steps to ensure parent participation, consistent with 34 C.F.R. § 300.322(c).
-These include individual or conference telephone calls or videoconferencing, consistent with 34 C.F.R. § 300.328 (related to alternative means of meeting participation) (Letter to Thomas 2008).
+These include individual or conference telephone calls or videoconferencing, consistent with 34 C.F.R. § 300.322(c).